TykTechnologies/github-actions/docs/content/ci-docker-tools.md

 A local Taskfile is available in `docker/tools/` that allows you to build the tools image locally.
 Changes are tested in PRs.

+Adoption: Internal use for PR workflows on the repository.